 A $670-million project started with design work in 2002 and ground breaking in 2005.
 The roadwork shifts Interstate 40 onto a new alignment five blocks to the south from the 1965-built Crosstown viaduct.
 Work continued on to 2014.

-Within Texas, Interstate 40 was an original Interstate Highway, and it was approved by the Texas State Highway Commission in 1962 with 182 miles.13 The Texas portion of IH 40 was completed prior to the completion of the companion section in New Mexico in the mid-1970s (from Tucumcari to Glenrio).
+Approved by the Texas State Highway Commission in 1962 with 182 miles,13 IH40 was an original Interstate Highway in the Lone Star State.
+The portion of IH 40 across the Texas Panhandle was mostly built prior to the completion of the freeway leading west into New Mexico, which opened in the mid-1970s from Tucumcari to Glenrio on the state line.
 Bypasses around Vega and Shamrock were added in the 1970s and early 1980s.
 The IH 40 bypass of McLean, Texas, was constructed between March 1982 and Summer 1984.
-There are a few at-grade intersections west of Vega on Interstate 40 for ranch access; technically, this feature does not meet Interstate standards.
+A number of at-grade intersections tie into IH 40 west of Vega for ranch access.

-To the east, the first section of Interstate 40 to open to traffic was a five-mile stretch east of Canute to Oklahoma 44 (Exit 53); it opened in April 1959.
-Interstate 40 in Oklahoma was declared complete with the completion of the 17-mile bypass of Erick in June 1975.14 Old U.S. 66, which had carried traffic through Erick, was recommissioned as Business Loop I-40.
+Opened to traffic in April 1959, the first section of Interstate 40 in Oklahoma was the five mile stretch east from Canute to SH 44 (Exit 53).
+I-40 in Oklahoma was declared complete in the Sooner State when the 17-mile bypass of Erick was finished in June 1975.14 Old U.S. 66, which had carried traffic through Erick, was recommissioned as Business Loop I-40.

-However, the group “Citizens to Preserve Overton Park” sued to obtain an injunction to stop construction within the park.
-Work on Interstate 40 through Overton Park thus stopped while the lawsuit progressively made its way through various appeals and courts.
-By March 2, 1971, the fate of Interstate 40 through Overton Park (and thus Memphis) was decided.
-The U.S. Supreme Court offered its opinion in the case Citizens to Preserve Overton Park v.
-Volpe, 401 U.S. 402, (1971) on March 2, 1971: The freeway would not be built through Overton Park.12
+The group “Citizens to Preserve Overton Park” sued to obtain an injunction to stop construction within the park.
+Successfully halting work on the freeway through Overton Park, the lawsuit progressively made its way through various appeals and courts.
+Ultimately, the U.S. Supreme Court offered its opinion in the case Citizens to Preserve Overton Park v.
+Volpe, 401 U.S. 402, (1971) on March 2, 1971.
+The freeway would not be built through Overton Park.12

 The cancellation of I-40 through Midtown Memphis resulted in the relocation of the mainline to run along side Interstate 240 to the north.
 The two routes were cosigned until 1982, when I-240 was dropped from the overlap.
 Subsequent work between June 2003 and December 2006 reconfigured the junction between I-40/240 at Midtown to remove unused ramps and redesign the exchange into a high-speed directional T interchange.